What is Henry Hub?

 Pricing Point and the New York Mercantile Exchange (NYMEX)

-Henry Hub is known as a very reliable pricing hub for North American Oil and a pricing reference used across the world.
-Because of the high volume of oil flowing through the center, it helps create an accurate price based on the actual supply and demand of natural gas at a given time.
+Henry Hub is known as a very reliable pricing hub for North American natural gas and a pricing reference used across the world.
+Because of the high volume of gas flowing through the center, it helps create an accurate price based on the actual supply and demand of natural gas at a given time.

 The European and Asian natural gas markets lack a central pricing strategy because their natural gas pricing hubs are quite fragmented in comparison.
 It forces natural gas prices to be indexed to crude oil, which can be subject to vastly different supply and demand levels than natural gas.
 The term indexed refers to a government or organization’s technique to connect the prices/values of a commodity or asset to another similar one.
 In some cases, the prices are indexed to Henry Hub to provide more consistent and accurate pricing.